csernyzsolt-collab/AWS/README.md

 ![Revenues per first ten area](../../blob/master/public/04.png)

-Note: The reason of the difference between the first and second area could be the O'Hare International Airport.
+Note: The reason for the difference between the first and second areas could be O'Hare International Airport.

-5. Pickup and dropoff of the O'Hare district by the first ten company.
+5. Pick-up and drop-off service in the O'Hare district by the ten most efficient taxi companies.

 SELECT
     count(*) AS from_OHare_district_trip_number,